-Group arrested on weapons charges amid MLB All-Star Game events
+Four arrested, guns seized at hotel near All-Star Game events

-DENVER — Four people have been arrested on drug and weapons charges after a “report of a suspicious occurrence” at a downtown Denver hotel that is close to several events planned in conjunction with the upcoming Major League Baseball All-Star Game, police said.
+DENVER — Four people have been arrested and more than a dozen weapons and hundreds of rounds of ammunition have been seized at a downtown Denver hotel that is close to several events planned in conjunction with the upcoming Major League Baseball All-Star Game.

-Officers responding to a tip searched two rooms at the Maven Hotel a block from Coors Field on Friday night.
+Officers responding to a tip searched two rooms at the Maven Hotel, a block from Coors Field, on Friday night.
 Three men and a woman in their 40s were arrested, and two vehicles were impounded to be searched for evidence.

+The recovered weapons included several rifles, a law enforcement official told The Associated Press.

+So far, investigators have not found any evidence to suggest the group was plotting a mass shooting or other similar attack, the official said, while cautioning that the investigation is still in its early stages.
+The official could not discuss the matter publicly and spoke to the AP on condition of anonymity.

 “We have no reason to believe this incident was connected to terrorism or a threat directed at the All-Star Game,” the FBI said in a statement released Sunday.
 “We are not aware of any threat to the All-Star Game events, venues, players or the community at this time.”